bruceble/Mu-S-I-C-A/index.md

 The purpose of Phase I was to collect raw data and perform data preparation methods in order to satisfy a predifined machine-learning model for vocal-isolation.
 The following sections describe key functionalities needed to collect and prepare adequate data.

 ## Raw Data Collection
-The initial data was obtained from downloaded music from youtube.
+The initial data was obtained from downloaded music from YouTube.
 The raw data was targeted to meet one of the following two criteria:
 - Non-Vocal (i.e. instrumental audio)
 - Vocal (i.e. acapella)
 <br>